ktransier/firetrain/README.md

 [![Github Actions](https://github.com/ktransier/firetrain/workflows/Tests/badge.svg)](https://github.com/ktransier/firetrain/actions?query=workflow%3ATests)

-The following gem supports authenticating a Rails backend with Firebase for both web and mobile applications.
-It includes support for both token and session authentication via email/password.
+A Ruby gem that supports authenticating a Rails backend with Firebase for both web and mobile applications.
+It includes authentication functionality for both an api access token and a session cookie.

 ## Installation
 Add this line to your application's Gemfile: